blakeb211/gl0/readme.txt

 get camera movement similar to how it'll be in the game

 Add player model and camera follows player
-Cube positions should be part of level
 Add floor tiles to test level

-consider vsync instead of pausing

 get objects loading and rendering from level struct